Athithya117/Hybrid-RAGOps-aws/README.md

 * Embedding-only model for dense retrieval in RAG pipelines
 * Long-context support: up to **8192 tokens** (Sufficient for page wise chunking)
 * Based on **ModernBERT** (FlashAttention 2, RoPE, no position embeddings)
-* Optimized for ONNX export and CPU-inference
+* Optimized for ONNX export and CPU-inference(max_length only 50-100).
+Embedding generation in indexing pipeline is GPU based(for large corpora)
 * Embedding dimension: **768**
 * Parameter size: **149M**